suzannealdrich/suzanne.link/content/home/experience.md

   date_start = "1997-06-01"
   date_end = ""
   description = """

-  SJA Consulting provides small organizations with comprehensive services from website development to IT consulting.
-Designing a usable web requires a commitment to high standards of form and function.
-Specializing in developing aesthetic solutions utilizing open-source technologies, we’ve succeeded in delivering cost-effective systems that are easy to use.
+  * Provided website development and IT consulting to small businesses.

-  * Expert Drupal, WordPress, and Hugo implementations, upgrades, maintenance, and support.
+  * Developed performant and secure solutions utilizing open-source technologies in a cost-effective manner.
-  * Custom theme and module development.
+  * Implemented Drupal & WordPress CMS, along with upgrades, maintenance, and support.
-  * Usable and secure sites that stand the test of time.
+  * Developed custom theme and module code.
-  * Genuine interest in client requirements and user needs.
+  * Provided training and support to clients on how to use and update their website.
   """

 +++